The Oberoi, Gurgaon

+The Oberoi, Gurgaon is a luxury hotel located 15 minutes from New Delhi’s Indira Gandhi International Airport, a short walk from DLF Cyber City and 30 minutes by car from central Delhi.It opened in 2011, and is owned by Orbit Hotels and managed by The Oberoi Group.

 In January 2012, it became the first Indian luxury hotel to be named, "the World's Leading Luxury Hotel for 2011", at the annual 'World Travel Awards'.
 Previously in December 2011, CNNGo named it amongst, "11 Indian hotels to visit in 2012".